Green Tea Ingredients

 Theanine

 Dried tea extract contains 4% to 6% of theanine, an amino acid found only in tea.
-It is what gives tea the characteristics flavour.
+It is what gives tea the characteristics flavor.
 Catechins and caffeine taste bitter and astringent, but theanine tastes sweet and fresh.

 Catechins have been drumming their benefits in recent years.
 But it is for theanine that tea lovers have yearned for centuries.